ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 Go to session and then press Open.

 Now you can reset the Nucleo (black button) and check in the terminal for "I'm alive" message.
-If the message comes, the nucleo code is starting correctly and now you can try to communicate with it.
+If the message comes, the Nucleo code is starting correctly and now you can try to communicate with it.
 After each message, you have to press Ctrl+M, then Ctrl+J.

 **The sent messages structure is as follows:**